teckick/teckick/README.md

 Hi, there!
 I'm Teckick.

-Currently I'm interested in Rust, AIGC and Databases.
+Currently I'm interested in Rust, Databases and AIGC.

 ### Tutorials